ton-community/ton-docs/docs/v3/documentation/smart-contracts/transaction-fees/fees-low-level.md

 ## Fee's config file

-All fees are nominated in nanotons (`gram`) or nanotons multiplied by 2^16 to [maintain accuracy while using integer](/v3/documentation/smart-contracts/transaction-fees/fees-low-level#forward-fees) and may be changed.
+All fees are nominated in nanotons or nanotons multiplied by 2^16 to [maintain accuracy while using integer](/v3/documentation/smart-contracts/transaction-fees/fees-low-level#forward-fees) and may be changed.
 The config file represents the current fee cost.

 - storage_fees = [p18](https://tonviewer.com/config#18)
 - in_fwd_fees = [p24](https://tonviewer.com/config#24), [p25](https://tonviewer.com/config#25)